-Landlords and tenants have many responsibilties to one another under local Chicago law.
-A Chicago landlord's obligations fall into a few major categories: the landlord must maintain the premises; the landlord must stay out of the premises, except in certain circumstances; the landlord must safeguard and return the security deposit, the landlord may not engage in illegal housing discrimination; the landlord must inform the tenant about certain rules and opportunities, like recycling; the landlord is also limited in its abilty to pressure a renewal of a lease too early.
+Landlords and tenants have many responsibilities to one another under local Chicago law.
+A Chicago landlord's obligations fall into a few major categories: the landlord must maintain the premises; the landlord must stay out of the premises, except in certain circumstances; the landlord must safeguard and return the security deposit, the landlord may not engage in illegal housing discrimination; the landlord must inform the tenant about specific rules and opportunities, like recycling; the landlord is also limited in its ability to pressure a renewal of a lease too early.
 Most likely, the apartment lease provides additional obligations beyond those imposed by law.

 Does My Landlord Have to Do Maintenance on the Rental Property?

 In most cases, the Chicago Landlord Tenant Ordinance requires a landlord to maintain a rented property to a certain standard.
 Among a long list, Section 5-12-070 of the Municipal Code requires landlords to:

 - Protect against damage to the structural integrity of the building

 - Keep the floors, walls, stairwells, porches, windows, elevators, and ceilings in good repair

 - Exterminate as necessary to prevent infestation by rodents and vermin

 - Supply locks and deadbolts

 - Maintain and repair all appliances and equipment furnished under the lease